cold-storage/hipq/README.md

 scheduled time.
 They will run at some point after the scheduled time depending on their priority and the queue's throttle settings.

+### Retry

+Jobs can specify a retry strategy which runs on job failure.
+The retry strategy is any arbitrary logic and it may end up re-queueing the job or not based on its very awesome logic.

+### Timeout

+Jobs can specify an amount of time after which a timeout error will be thrown if the job has not completed.
+The default is 24 hours.
+It's generally a good idea to specify some reasonable timeout.

 ### Priority

 Priority only really matters if throttling is being used.
 And if you are not